dictcp/awesome-git/README.md

 * [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) - a set of tools for parsing [conventional commit](https://conventionalcommits.org/) messages from git histories
 * [release-it](https://github.com/webpro/release-it) - Automate releases for Git repositories and/or npm packages.
 Changelog generation, GitHub/GitLab releases, etc.
 * [gickup](https://github.com/cooperspencer/gickup) - Backup repos from various hosters to local or other hosters.
+* [gitbackup](https://github.com/amitsaha/gitbackup) - a tool to backup your Bitbucket, GitHub and GitLab repositories.
 * [soba](https://github.com/jonhadfield/soba) - scheduled backups of repositories from popular providers with change detection.